 Isabel Bader Centre for the Performing Arts

 Opening in September 2014, the Isabel will include a 566-seat performance hall, rehearsal hall, sound studio and recording facilities, exhibition space, art gallery, and film screening room.
-The School of Music, Department of Film and Media, Department of Drama, and Bachelor of Fine Art Program will share state-of-the-art teaching, performance and exhibition spaces.
+The Dan School of Drama and Music, Department of Film and Media, and Bachelor of Fine Art Program will share state-of-the-art teaching, performance and exhibition spaces.

 Biological Station (QUBS)